edocAdmin/edoc-organizer-help/pages/01.Overview/02.installing-edoc-organizer/docs.md

 You can download and install eDoc Organizer from our web site home page.
 Installing eDoc Organizer is very easy.
 If you have any problems in the installation process, please contact our [technical support team](mailto:support@edocllc.com).

-**Note: Before installing eDoc Organizer, please refer the [System Requirements](http://edocorganizer-help.azurewebsites.net/overview/system-requirements) section.**
+**Note: Before installing eDoc Organizer, please refer to the [System Requirements](http://edocorganizer-help.azurewebsites.net/overview/system-requirements) section.**

 To download trial version of eDoc Organizer, simply follow the steps given below.